swainechen/chenlab-training/sysadmin/bioinformatics.md

 ```

 #### [HYPHY](https://github.com/veg/hyphy)
-I haven't had great luck with conda, and this setup is intended to be used for a single person or to drive a specific pipeline.
+As noted above, I've generally avoided conda when the setup is otherwise simple, so that it can be used for other software later without much trouble.
+This setup is intended to be used for a single person or to drive a specific pipeline.
 Therefore, we'll compile HYPHY from source using the latest release tarball.
 ```
 sudo su -
 cd /usr/local/src